What is NIOS

-NIOS is an "Open School" to cater to the needs of a
+NIOS is "Open School" to cater to the needs of a heterogeneous

-heterogeneous group of learners up to pre-degree level.
-It was
+group of learners up to pre-degree level.
+It was started as a

-started as a project with in-built flexibilities by the Central
+project with in-built flexibilities by the Central Board of

-Policy on Education suggested strengthening of Open School System
+Education suggested strengthening of Open School System for

-for extending open learning facilities in a phased manner at
+extending open learning facilities in a phased manner at secondary

-secondary level all over the country as an independent system with
+level all over the country as an independent system with its own

 Consequently, the Ministry of Human Resource Development (MHRD),